 We will be photographing your hands around your bump and there is a possibility of your toes showing in a few images depending on gowns.
 A mani & pedi is completely up to you but I don't want you to be surprise when we feature your nails.

-Nude, pink, or red undergarments are recommended for your session.
+Skin tone or pink/red undergarments are recommended for your session.
 Strapless bras are easiest but we can tuck straps if necessary.
 Keep in mind that some of the gowns have a lower neckline when selecting a bra.
 Seamless, solid color panties are preferred but I'll make what you have work.

 Sip, Sip, Hooray!